mozilla/ecosystem-platform/docs/explanation/scoped-keys.md

 title: Scoped Keys
 ---

-## Scoped Encryption Keys for Firefox Accounts
+## Scoped Encryption Keys for Mozilla accounts

-The ability to provide secure access to per-user encryption keys is a major differentiator for Firefox Accounts over other identity providers.
-Indeed, the requirement for client-side encryption keys in Firefox Sync is the main reason that Mozilla develops Firefox Accounts in-house rather than using an existing identity system.
+The ability to provide secure access to per-user encryption keys is a major differentiator for Mozilla accounts over other identity providers.
+Indeed, the requirement for client-side encryption keys in Firefox Sync is the main reason that Mozilla develops Mozilla accounts in-house rather than using an existing identity system.

 However, it's currently hard to use this capability for any application other than Firefox Sync,  because key material can only be accessed through a bespoke authorization protocol that is:
 * **Complex to implement.**  The application has to either directly perform cryptographic operations on the user's account credentials, or to embed web content from accounts.firefox.com.
 Keys are not available in the OAuth authorization flow which we prefer to use for new application integrations.
 * **Far too powerful.**  The protocol gives the application complete control of the user's Firefox Account, and hands it a copy of their master key material.
 There is currently no provision for scoping access down to a subset of data or capabilities.

-Since end-to-end encryption is an important part of Mozilla's story around user privacy and security, we want to make it ***easier*** for the next generation of Firefox applications to use the encryption capabilities offered by Firefox Accounts, while giving users ***more control*** over the  capabilities granted to each application.
+Since end-to-end encryption is an important part of Mozilla's story around user privacy and security, we want to make it ***easier*** for the next generation of Firefox applications to use the encryption capabilities offered by Mozilla accounts, while giving users ***more control*** over the  capabilities granted to each application.

 From short-term to long-term, the things we'd like to support with this work are: